Transcranial Magnetic Stimulation And Depression: An Effective Treatment?

 • Tingling or spasms in facial muscles

-If you’re living with depression or symptoms related to it, you might find that online therapy is preferable to in-person options for more reasons than just accessibility.
+If you’re living with depression or symptoms related to it, you might find that online therapy is preferable to in-person options for more reasons than just flexibility.
 In fact, one literature review of 17 studies noted that online therapy may be more effective than in-person therapy when it comes to treating symptoms of depression.
-TMS alone often isn’t enough to make symptoms go away and stay away, but with the support of a mental health professional, you may be able to see a more significant change in the way you feel and function.
+Another study found that online therapy was also effective for anxiety and bipolar disorder.
+TMS alone often isn’t enough to make symptoms go away and stay away in the long term, but with the support of a mental health professional, you may be able to see a more significant change in the way you feel and function.

 Takeaway